2 min max read

 Gabe and I both agree that finding a great off-market real estate deal often starts with driving though good neighborhoods.
 These houses, in general, will have higher property values than a like-condition house located in a worse-off part of the town or city.
 Explore DealMachine's list of best cities for flipping houses

 Another key giveaway that you might be able to snag an off-market deal is buying a home that’s clearly seen better days.
-Things like overgrown grass, stuffed mailboxes, and tarps on the roof all point toward a seller or tenant who’s ready to write-off their home to questioning buyer.
+Things like overgrown grass, stuffed mailboxes, and tarps on the roof all point toward a seller or tenant who’s ready to write off their home to a questioning buyer.

 Also, it helps to pay attention to handicap ramps and in-window AC units.
 Ramps might indicate that the home or tenant belongs to an elderly person that might be ready to sell.